 Miss Tautou became a fine and established international actress when she appeared opposite Tom Hanks in Ron Howard “The Da Vinci Code” (2006), but worked mostly in her native country as one of France’s most prominent leading ladies with films such as the romantic comedy “Hors de prix” (2006, US title “Priceless”), “Coco avant Chanel” (2009) and “La délicatesse” (2011, US title “Delicacy”).

-So far, that makes three projects they have in common and which are out there for anyone to see.
-Audrey Tautou and Jean-Pierre Jeunet: they do make a difference, their projects are all very worthwhile and are wonderful pieces of filmmaking and storytelling.
-Film wise and creatively, Mr. Jeunet and Miss Tautou are both among the best of what their country has to offer to an (international) audience.
+So far, that makes three projects they have in common and are out there for anyone to see.
+Audrey Tautou and Jean-Pierre Jeunet—they do make a difference.
+Their projects are all very worthwhile and are wonderful pieces of filmmaking and storytelling.
+Film-wise and creatively, Mr. Jeunet and Miss Tautou are both among the best of what their country has to offer to an (international) audience.
 So maybe the time is right now to continue their professional collaboration and start looking for a fourth film?
 We can only hope so: it would definitely be something to look forward to.
-A tremendous gift, mostly appreciated by numerous people, not only in the French-language territories, but by all means all around the globe as well.
+A tremendous gift, mostly appreciated by numerous people, not only in the French-language territories but by all means all around the globe as well.